gf-dcc/data-model/getting_started.md

 Note: this does not require creds setup, so you do not need `creds.json file` present.

-### Examples

-#### CLI
-- Make sure you have config.yml and your data model in the working directory.
+1. Make sure you have config.yml and your data model in the working directory.
 Basically this should work as long as you're at the root of this repo.
-- Make sure that the schematic version you have installed works with the config.
+2. Make sure that the schematic version you have installed works with the config.

-`schematic model --config ./config.yml validate -mp ./tests/validate/examples/my_cohort.csv -dt CohortCoreTemplate`
+3. Run example: `schematic model --config ./config.yml validate -mp ./tests/validate/examples/my_cohort.csv -dt CohortCoreTemplate`

-Replace `./Cohorts.csv` with the name of another manifest file and 'CohortCoreTemplate' with the id to another template as needed.
+Exercise: Replace `./my_cohort.csv` with the path to another manifest file and 'CohortCoreTemplate' with the id to another template as needed.

-### API

-TBD
+## Submit manifest